FirasLatrech/todoList/README.md

    ## TAM

-    - Make sure that you have a ticket assigned to you before starting any task
+    - Ensure that you have a ticket assigned to you before starting any task
-    - Make sure that your ticket has the tester and the reviewer member (code review) as watchers in your ticket.
+    - Ensure that your ticket has the tester and the reviewer (for code review) assigned as watchers
-    - Add the merge request link to your ticket
-    - Make sure to daily answer the questions
+    - Ensure you answer the daily questions